 For millions of people across the US, humidifiers are a winter season necessity.
-Cold, dry air can have detrimental effects to your health and wellness, not to mention how it can damage delicate materials like the wood of instruments and furniture.
+Cold, dry air can have detrimental effects on your health and wellness, not to mention how it can damage delicate materials like the wood of instruments and furniture.
 While using a humidifier is the first step to alleviating dry air, you should be cautioned that not all humidifiers are adding positive value to your health.

 According to research done by the Environmental Protection Agency and Consumer Reports, there is a risk that your humidifier may be harmful to your health.
 Proper maintenance is always required of humidifiers, but some types are more of a danger than others.
-Throughout this article, we will discuss the different types of humidifiers and how they can be a potential health threat and which types are safer options.
+Throughout this article, we will discuss the different types of humidifiers and how they can be a potential health threat, and which types are safer options.

 Through ultrasonic vibration, these types of humidifiers typically produce moisture in the form of cool mist.
 The problem with many ultrasonic types is that the minerals often found in water (and particularly tap water) become dissolved and enter the air as “white dust.”
-Not only does the white dust fall upon surfaces in the room creating a white film, it can also pose a serious health risk to those with respiratory issues and even children.
+Not only does the white dust fall upon surfaces in the room creating a white film, but it can also pose a serious health risk to those with respiratory issues and even children.

 A study at the University of Utah found an infant had developed a serious lung injury due to breathing in the aerosolized mineral composition of the water, or the “white dust.”
-According to the study, the following medical conditions were detected from the infant’s accidental inhalation of the white dust: prolonged hypoxemia, tachypnea, pneumonitis and mild nonreversible obstructive ventilatory defect.
+According to the study, the following medical conditions were detected from the infant’s accidental inhalation of the white dust: prolonged hypoxemia, tachypnea, pneumonitis, and mild nonreversible obstructive ventilatory defect.
 Young and especially those with asthma are cautioned when using humidifiers for these reasons.

-When it comes to ultrasonic humidifiers, keeping up with maintenance is the most important part to preventing these respiratory damages from occurring.
+When it comes to ultrasonic humidifiers, keeping up with maintenance is the most important part of preventing these respiratory damages from occurring.
 By not regularly cleaning the inside of the humidifier, you are creating the perfect conditions for mold and bacteria to thrive.
 These pollutants can be dispersed back into your air through the mist that is released.
-The idea of microorganisms being released into the air you breathe is unsettling to say the least!
+The idea of microorganisms being released into the air you breathe is unsettling, to say the least!

 The risk of breathing in airborne minerals or bacteria is less severe with hot vaporizer types, but the danger of burn is higher.
 Vaporizers have a heating element that boils the water in its reservoir and releases moisture into the air as steam.